 1. Measure the voltage

 The first step you should take if you have problems with the charging system is to measure the voltage with a multimeter.
-Start the car engine and let it idle, turn on the headlights and wipers.
+Start the car engine and let it idle, then turn on the headlights and wipers.
 Locate the battery and measure the voltage between the positive and negative terminals of the car battery.

 2. Replace Belt

 If the drive belt is worn out or broken, it won’t be able to run the alternator.
 With the alternator not working, the battery won’t get charged and the electronics aren’t going to work.
-The belt could also start to slip from a loose bearing, leading to the failure of the charging system.
+The belt could also start to slip from a loose bearing, leading to a failure of the charging system.

 Most drive belts will last 75,000 to 100,000 miles.
 However, a regular inspection of the belt can help head off any potential problems before they occur.
 Replace the belt at the first sign of wear.

 The charging system is made up of many wires and harnesses that all must be in optimal condition to keep things running correctly.
 If one wire, connector, or harness is worn, it’s going to cause problems with all of the charging equipment.
 The trouble with this problem is that it can be difficult to find the faulty wiring or connector.

 Additionally, the battery terminals could be corroded, which would affect its charging ability.
 If you are having trouble, it makes sense to clean all of the connectors and inspect the wiring.
 If you notice anything is faulty or worn, go ahead and replace it.